xbeat/Machine-Learning/README.md

 Posterior collapse is a phenomenon that can occur in Variational Autoencoders (VAEs) but is less common in diffusion models.
 This presentation will explore the reasons behind this difference and provide practical insights into both models.

+## Visual Guide to Active Learning in Machine Learning

+Introduction to Active Learning in Machine Learning

+Active learning is a machine learning approach that interactively queries a user or other information source to label new data points.
+This method is particularly useful when dealing with unlabeled datasets, as it allows for efficient and targeted labeling of the most informative examples.
+Active learning aims to achieve high accuracy with a minimal amount of labeled training data, making it a cost-effective solution for many real-world applications.

 ## In-Depth Exploration of SVM Polynomial Kernel

 Introduction to SVM Kernels